Knee Injury Ellisville, MO

 Getting Physical Therapy for your Knee Injury in Ellisville, MO

 During your first Ellisville, MO appointment with Axes for your knee injury, your physical therapist will perform an evaluation of your overall condition, health history, and an injury screening.
-From providing a full and accurate picture of your overall health to consistently practicing the prescribed treatments and exercises, you are a critical piece in your knee injury treatment puzzle.
-It is imperative that you take an active role in your physical therapy treatment of your knee injury.
+From ensuring that your physical therapist is operating with a complete picture of your condition and overall health to consistently practicing the prescribed treatments and exercises, you are a critical piece in your knee injury treatment puzzle.
+It is critical that you are an active participant in your physical therapy treatment of your knee injury.

-In order to eliminate pain and other symptoms, heal the damaged tissue, and return you to optimal physical performance, your physical therapy treatment may involve a variety of methods to target the source of your knee injury.
+Your physical therapist will devise a custom treatment plan to eliminate pain and other symptoms, repair tissue damage, and restore your mobility.
+To this end, your physical therapy treatment may involve a variety of treatment modalities to target your knee injury.

 • Stretches and exercises